nhsconnect/NHS-Booking-API/pages/overview/overview_release_notes.md

 - Renamed from NHS FHIR Scheduling API to NHS FHIR Booking API.
 - Updated Appointment guidance to include mandatory Appointment.end to align with the FHIR standard.
 - Updated Appointment.created guidance to align with the FHIR standard.
+- Updated Appointment.contained to include Slot as a contained resource.
 - Updated Appointment examples.
 - Updated Patient identifier guidance in line with <a href='https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Patient-1'>CareConnect-Patient-1</a> profile.
 - Updated 'success' behaviour for cancelling an Appointment.